HiveQL

 - Always use

-- Keep statistics updated for query optimization
+- Keep table and column statistics updated for the CBO

 - Test and benchmark different configurations